unconed/iremotepipe/README.md

 ![iremotepipe](https://raw.github.com/unconed/iremotepipe/master/iremotepipe.png)

 A command-line tool for Mac OS X that interfaces with Apple Infrared remotes and outputs all button presses.

-Based on VLC's AppleRemote code, licensed under the GPL.

 Intercepts all IR commands while running.
 Kill the process to stop listening.

+Also includes a simple node.js based server (iremote.js) which serves the detected events on a WebSocket.

+Based on VLC's AppleRemote code, licensed under the GPL.

 output format
 -------------